The Dream and Tragedy of David Lindsay: The Forgotten Prophet of Arcturus

 The Reading Chain (III)

-Handwritten traces on the pages of books are as varied and colorful as readers themselves (I don’t pretend to be an expert, but in my years of reading I have come across all kinds).
-From small doodles scribbled out of sheer boredom, to love notes, dedications, offensive or lascivious remarks, to abstract and accidental lines. … Read more
+The Marginalia in Books Handwritten traces on the pages of books are as varied and colorful as readers themselves .
+Small doodles scribbled out of sheer boredom.
+Love notes, dedications, offensive or lascivious remarks.
+Abstract and accidental lines.
+Some handwritten notes even become amateur footnotes or comparative analyses, which is particularly amusing to read.
+Serious … Read more

 The Reading Chain (II)

-Of course, the invention of the printing press completely altered the character of the book and, so to speak, separated it from the human being — its creator.
+Printed and written Traces The invention of the printing press completely altered the character of the book.
+Separated it from the human being — its creator.
 The printing machine put an end to handwriting, which for centuries revealed the author or the scribe on the pages of a book.
-Handwriting, in turn, is … Read more
+Handwriting, in turn, is an essential … Read more